hmcts/ccd-api-gateway/README.md

 ## Integration tests

-The integration tests are mavenized and can be run using:
+The integration tests are mavenized and can be run using-

 ```bash
 yarn integration